John Long (artist)

 John Long (born 1964, Portadown, County Armagh, Northern Ireland, died 2016, Northern Ireland) was an artist whose work was exhibited in Dublin and London, as well as in the United States.
 He was a member of the Royal Hibernian Academy, and a widely-sought lecturer and teacher.
-His work has been compared to Velázquez, Piraikos, Chardin, and Cézanne.
+His work has been compared to Velázquez, Peiraikos, Chardin, and Cézanne.

 Biography

 Early years

 Born in Portadown 30 August 1964, Long studied at the Belfast College of Art and Design before pursuing a Higher Diploma in Painting at Slade School of Fine Art, where he studied under Euan Uglow.
 Upon its completion, he took up the position of Artist in Residence at the Byam Shaw School of Art.

 Work and awards

 In London, Long exhibited with Theo Waddington Fine Art in 1998 and in Dublin his first solo exhibition was with European Fine Art in 1993.
 He subsequently had four solo exhibitions with Jorgensen Fine Art in Dublin in 1999, 2003, 2009 and 2013.
 He also exhibited at the Royal Hibernian Academy Banquet Exhibition, Dublin and at the RHA's annual exhibitions.
 Consequently, he was awarded the Taylor de Vere award in 1993, and in 1995 was made an associate member of the Academy.
 The Arts Council of Northern Ireland recognised his work with awards in 1993 and 1994.

 Among the major group exhibitions at which Long's work was shown are "The Importance of Drawing" exhibition at The Royal Museum, Canterbury; the "Spring Contemporary Exhibition" at the Albany Gallery, London; the "British Art Fair" at the Royal College of Art London and at the "Vital Presence" exhibition at the Belltable Arts Centre, Limerick.
 Waddington Tribby Fine Art, Boca Raton, Florida exhibited his work in 2002.

 Long's work in oil on canvas has been described as unafraid "to shy from depicting the mundane and the trivial" and has been noted for its "passion for little things and inclination to save them from dismissal".